"What I do know now is that his trial was

 Bernard Baran is a forgotten man.
 Partly because he is gay, he has never attracted the support that has benefited many of the falsely accused families.
 And because he has been convicted (albeit falsely) of sexually abusing children, gay leaders shun him because they fear accusations of condoning sex between adults and children.
 The press has either ignored him or treated him unfairly.
 When I visited him for the first time, I asked him about visiting rules.
 "I don't really know much about them," he said.
 "No one ever comes to see me except my mother."

 Baran had never had good legal assistance.
 This finally changed when Boston attorney John Swomley agreed to help.
 Swomley is not an appellate attorney.
 But he found several experienced and highly competent appellate attorneys who prepared the successful new-trial motion.
 Many of the best and most experienced lawyers in the nation are now aware of this injustice, and we may make use of their knowledge in the future.
-When a new trial is ordered, Swomley will defend Baran.

-Over the past two decades, suggestive and coercive child-interviewing techniques, combined with junk science, have sent innocent people to prison and destroyed many families.
+Over the past three decades, suggestive and coercive child-interviewing techniques, combined with junk science, have sent innocent people to prison and destroyed many families.
 If we wish to live in a just society we must revisit all of the dubious convictions resulting from the child sex-abuse panic.
-It's frightening to realize that we live in a society where such terrible things can happen to a decent and gentle person such as Bernard Baran.
+It’s frightening to realize that we live in a society where such terrible things can happen to a decent and gentle person such as Bernard Baran.
 But what would be even more terrible would be to live in such a society where few were willing to try to help.
-We hope to hear from those who will help us to rectify these grave miscarriages of injustice.
-(You can email me, Bob Chatelle, at bob@freebaran.org.)
+Let Bernard Baran's legacy be a kinder and more just world.